klange/toaruos/README.md

 ![VMware screenshot](https://klange.dev/s/Screenshot%202021-11-02%20072852.png)
 *ToaruOS running in VMware Workstation on a Windows host.*

-By default, the bootloader will pass a flag to the VirtualBox device driver to disable "Seamless" support as our implementation has a performance overhead.
+By default, the bootloader will pass a flag to the VirtualBox device driver to disable "Seamless" support as the implementation has a performance overhead.
 To enable Seamless mode, use the bootloader menu to check the "VirtualBox Seamless" option before booting.
 The menu also has options to disable automatic guest display sizing if you experience issues with this feature.

 ### QEMU